1mh/pyqt-examples/src/05 Qt Designer Python/README.md

     Form, Window = uic.loadUiType("dialog.ui")

 The first is an ordinary Python class.
 It has a `.setupUi(...)` method which takes a single parameter, the [widget](../02%20PyQt%20Widgets) in which the UI should be displayed.
-The exact type of this parameter is given by the second class, `Window`.
+The type of this parameter is given by the second class, `Window`.
 This is configured in Qt Designer and is usually one of `QDialog`, `QMainWindow` or `QWidget`.

-To show the UI, we then proceed in the logical way imposed by the above API.
+To show the UI, we thus proceed as follows.
 First, we create the necessary `QApplication`:

     app = QApplication([])